Skip to content

 You know plain SSR — one drain, one HTML string, one payload.
 This page is one job: ship a shell on the first byte, then stream slow regions in.

-React 18 / Next.js loading.js use <Suspense>; re-frame2 uses one hiccup marker.
+React 18 / Next.js loading.js use <Suspense>; re-frame2 uses one component.
 Runnable tree: examples/capabilities/ssr/ssr_streaming/.
+The Ring adapter is in the tutorial.

 Don't reach for streaming by default

 No independently-slow regions → plain ssr-handler is enough.
-A :rf/suspense-boundary on the non-streaming emitter fails loud.
+A boundary on the non-streaming emitter fails loud.

 Mark slow regions